 Nelson's Public Art

-Nelson has a range of public art works, many of them located in the central city area near the Maitai River.
+Nelson has a range of public art works, many, but not all, of them located in the central city area.

 The Vessel sits on the Trafalgar Street face of the Millers Acre Centre.
 The work was designed by Nelson jeweller, sculptor and former design lecturer at Nelson Polytechnic, Gavin Hitchings and constructed by Haven Marine and Engineering Solutions in 2005.
 Four metres long, and made of stainless steel, Vessel refers to Nelson's maritime heritage.
 It can be seen as an abstract de-constructed maritime vessel, with its exposed ribs, fallen spars and sail or centre-board, or as a sailing ship or waka.

-The pillars leading from the corner of Halifax and Trafalgar streets towards the river and past the iSITE entrance are worth a close inspection.
-Wood, glass and concrete have been used in a series called “Seven Rivers” by Motueka artist Tim Wraight, with the glass sections produced by Jim Mackay.
+“Seven Rivers” by Motueka artist Tim Wraight are a set of panels inset into the h-section poles leading from the corner of Halifax and Trafalgar streets towards the river.
+The pillars are constructed of wood, with the glass sections produced by Jim Mackay.
 Tim Wraight specialises in wood sculpture and spent eight years working with the traditional Māori woodcarver John Mutu, at Te Awhina Marae in Motueka.
 He has worked on four of the region’s traditional meeting houses, as well as having works commissioned around New Zealand and overseas.
 The wood panels, which are inset into the h-section poles, are carved in totara wood from the hills above Motueka.
 They are arranged in pairs, with one side depicting a stylised design of native flora.
 The other side depicts a corresponding native fauna species.
 Underneath the wood panel is a cast lead crystal glass insert which has been carved with the same design as the corresponding wood panel.
 At the base of each pole is a cast concrete panel.
 The aggregate (gravel) in each pair of panels is taken from a different major regional river, and corresponds with the wood panels on that pole.
 This gives a true regionality to each pole and to the work as a whole.

 The traditional Māori kowhaiwhai designs on the poles adjacent to the main entrance continue this regional theme: